ManticoreGamesInc/platform-documentation/src/tutorials/first_game_ctf.md

 ### Find a New Weapon

 Inside the **Core Content** window, search the keyword `Advanced Sniper Rifle` to find a template of a long range weapon.
-Drag the Advanced Sniper Rifle template into the **Hierarchy** panel.
+Drag the Advanced Sniper Rifle template into the **Hierarchy** window.

 ![!New Weapon](../img/FrameworksCTF/FrameworksCTF_CC_Sniper.png){: .center loading="lazy" }